cherbie/pcs/theory/sorting/Sorting.md

 1. `[1, 3, 6, 2, 8, 2, 5, 9]`
 2. `[1, 3, 6, 2]` - `[8, 2, 5, 9]`
 3. `[1, 3]` - `[6, 2]` - `[8, 2]` - `[5, 9]`

+### Quick Sort

+A divide and conquer algorithm that works by selecting a _'pivot'_ from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the _'pivot'_.
+The sub-arrays are then sorted recursively which can be done _in-place_ requiring a small amount of additional memory.